 One of the most important things that you can do as a musician is to DEVELOP YOUR EAR.
 This opens the door to amazing musical applications.
-Once your ear starts developing you will be able to hear strum patterns and rhythms and play them by ear.
+Once your ear starts developing you will be able to hear strum patterns and rhythms and play them by ear without the worry of learning the strum pattern up and down strums.
 You will hear the color of chords and be able to discern major chords from minor chords from 7th chords and so on.
 When songwriting, you will be able to put together chords that give off a certain color or emotion.
 You will be able to figure out and transcribe songs by ear.
 Your ear will also take you to those sweet sounding landing and emphasis notes and link the proper scale or mode to a given chord or set of chords.
 I can go on and on - develop that ear - its HUGE!